Why Trade Shows Are Still a Top Source of B2B Sales Leads in 2026

 For the email sequences that power pre-event outreach, see the guide on B2B sales email templates.

 Badge scanning is the default — but a badge scan without notes is a name and company, not a lead.
-The reps working the booth need to capture three things for every conversation:
+The reps working the booth need to capture three things for every serious conversation:

 - Pain stated: What problem did they mention in their own words?